 A nod to the people of Ireland and definitely an uncommon name.

-An Irish name meaning “war.”
+An Irish name meaning “warrior or bright-minded.”
 A good unisex name, though I prefer it for a boy.

 I love the meaning behind this Irish nickname for William (Uilliam): “resolute protection.”
 A strong boy’s name indeed.

 A reminder of good fortune that is certainly the theme of St. Paddy’s Day.
 This could make a nice middle name if you’re not so keen on it as a first name.